- Navigate the bustling streets in Old Delhi by rickshaw

 Day 2: Old Delhi Rickshaw Tour

-Today you will tour Old Delhi using a rickshaw.
-Built in 1639, Old Delhi is busy and chaotic, yet full of historic monuments.
-Visit the Red Fort, Jama Masjid, and the Sikh Temple, before exploring several markets, including Khari Baoli, Asia's largest spice market.
-Your guide will lead you through the chaos where you will gain an authentic feel for Delhi's vivacity as well as understand why the "Walled City" of Old Delhi is its heart.
+Today you'll tour Old Delhi using a rickshaw.
+Built in 1639, Old Delhi is busy and chaotic, yet full of historical monuments.
+Visit the Red Fort, Jama Masjid, and the Sikh Temple before exploring several markets, including Khari Baoli, Asia's largest spice market.
+Your guide will lead you through the chaos, where you'll gain an authentic feel for Delhi's vivacity as well as understand why the "Walled City" of Old Delhi is its heart.

 Meet your driver this morning and head west to the semi-arid region of Shekhawati in northeastern Rajasthan—a region of soil, sand, and clay—halfway between the Ganges and the Thar Desert (6 hours).
-As you progress, you will see the landscape change, becoming wilder and drier.
+As you progress, you'll see the landscape change, becoming wilder and drier.

 After checking into your hotel in Churu, the gateway to the Thar Desert, you'll take a short trip just outside of town to climb a sand dune for captivating views over the area.
 Enjoy a peaceful evening taking in the setting sun over the surrounding landscape and star gaze in the desert silence before returning to your hotel.

 After breakfast, join your guide for a heritage walking tour of Churu's Old Quarter.
 Navigate the maze of streets and marvel at the detailed fresco paintings as you come across the many traditional townhouses and mansions known as havelis.
 Post lunch, join another walking tour, this time to discover Churu's art scene, where you'll meet with local artisans in their homes to gain a richer understanding of the region's culture.
 This hands-on tour covers bandhej or bandhani (a type of tie-dye textile), block printing, miniature wood carvings, lacquer bangles, pottery, and silver jewelry.